terencel411/hipfort/README.md

 ## hipfc wrapper compiler and Makefile.hipfort

+The hipfc wrapper compiler is deprecated and will be removed in a future release.
+Users are encouraged to call their Fortran or HIP compilers directly instead of relying on the hipfc wrapper.
+The hipfort project provides exported CMake targets that can be used for linking to the appropriate ROCm libraries.

-Aside from Fortran interfaces to the HIP and ROCm libraries, hipfort ships the `hipfc` wrapper compiler and a `Makefile.hipfort` that can be included into a project's build system. hipfc located in the `bin/` subdirectory and Makefile.hipfort in share/hipfort of the repository.
-While both can be configured via a number of environment variables,` hipfc` also understands a greater number of command line options that you can print to screen via `hipfc -h`.
+hipfort currently ships the `hipfc` wrapper compiler and a `Makefile.hipfort` that can be included in a project's build system. hipfc is located in the `bin/` subdirectory and Makefile.hipfort in share/hipfort of the repository.
+While both can be configured via a number of environment variables, `hipfc` also understands a greater number of command line options that you can print to the screen via `hipfc -h`.

 Among the environment variables, the most important are: